-§ 2.08 Filing
+§ 2.08Filing

-The District shall file with the Secretary of State, the Arkansas State Library and the Bureau of Legislative Research, a certified copy of each regulation adopted by it, and a statement of financial impact for the regulation.
-The scope of the financial impact statement shall be determined by the

-District but at a minimum shall include the estimated cost of complying with the rule and the estimated cost for the agency to implement the rule.
-If the District has reason to believe that the development of a financial impact statement will be so speculative as to be cost prohibitive, the agency shall submit a statement and explanation to that effect.
+The District shall file with the Secretary of State, the Arkansas State Library and the Bureau of Legislative Research, a certified copy of each proposed rule and a statement of financial impact for the proposed rule.
+The scope of the financial impact statement shall be determined by the District but at a minimum shall include the estimated cost of complying with the rule and the estimated cost for the District to implement the rule.
+If the District has reason to believe that the development of a financial impact statement will be so speculative as to be cost prohibitive, the District shall submit a statement and explanation to that effect.

-§ 2.09 Effective Date
+§ 2.09Effective Date

-Each rule or regulation adopted by the District shall be effective ten (10) days after filing unless a later date is specified by law or in the regulation itself.
-However, an emergency rule or regulation may become effective immediately upon filing, or at a stated time less than 10 days thereafter, if the District finds that this effective date is necessary because of imminent peril to the public health, safety or welfare.
+Each final rule or regulation adopted by the District shall be effective thirty (30) days after filing with the Secretary of State unless a later date is specified by law or in the regulation itself.
+However, an emergency rule or regulation may become effective immediately upon filing, or at a stated time less than 30 days thereafter, if the District finds that this effective date is necessary because of imminent peril to the public health, safety or welfare.
 The District's finding and a brief statement of the reasons therefore shall be filed with the regulation.
-The District shall take appropriate measures to make emergency regulations known to the persons who may be affected by them.